Podcastindex-org/podcast-namespace/README.md

 This element allows a podcaster to attach the "root post" of a comment thread to an episode.
 This "root post" is treated as the canonical location of where the comments and discussion around this episode will take place.
 This can be thought of as the "official" social media comment space for this episode.
-If a protocol such as "activitypub" is used, or some other protocol that allows programmatic API access, these comments can be directly pulled into the app, and replies can be posted back to it from the app itself.
+If a protocol such as "activitypub" is used, or some other protocol that allows programmatic API access, these comments can be directly pulled into the app, and replies can be posted back to the thread from the app itself.

 If multiple `<podcast:socialInteract>` tags are given for an `<item>`, the `priority` attribute is strongly recommended to give the app an indication as to which comments to display first.